You are viewing the website for

 Note : If coming from York on Remembrance Sunday, the B1228 road is closed in Elvington between 1100 – 1200 hrs for the Elvington Village Remembrance Day service and parade.
 Through traffic is not allowed through Elvington to Sutton on Derwent and Melbourne.

-Pass through Allerthorpe village, passing the Plough Inn, on your right and take no exits from this lane until reaching Melbourne village from the east.
+Pass through Allerthorpe village, passing the Plough Inn, seen on the right side of a sharp left-hand bend and take no exits from this lane until reaching Melbourne village from the east.

-Turn left (south) into Campey Lane and after 1 mile turn left at the next T-junction. - The sign post below is at the junction where you turn left and it shows Seaton Ross 2 miles and Mkt Weighton 9 miles.
+Turn left (south) into Campey Lane and after 1 mile turn left at the next T- junction.
+The sign post below is at this junction where you should turn left and it shows Seaton Ross 2 miles and Mkt Weighton 9 miles.

 Please plan to arrive at about 10:30hrs so that the 2 Mins Silence at 11:00 hrs may be observed on time.

 NOTE: If coming up the M1 from the south via Sheffield, the most direct route is via the M1 - M18, passing abeam Doncaster, to the M62 Eastbound.
 Follow signs for HULL and leave M62 at Junction 37 for HOWDEN (12 miles from the Memorial).
-Follow B1228 north until turning due east to Melrose Farm passing the signpost above south of Melbourne village.
+Follow B1228 north until turning due east to Melrose Farm, passing the signpost pictured above on your right side when you're getting close and about 1 mile south of Melbourne village.
 (The junction off the B1228 to turn east straight to the Memorial is under the 'g' in East Cottingwith on the map below.)